The Brains of Earth

 The cover art for The Brains of Earth depicts the parasites which take over people's brains.

-The Brains of Earth (also called Nopalgarth) is a science fiction story by Jack Vance published in 1966.
+The Brains of Earth (later called Nopalgarth) is a science fiction story by Jack Vance published in 1966 by Ace Books.
 It centers on an invisible parasite called the "nopal" which controls intelligent beings without the hosts being aware of it.
 This is among many Cold War-era stories that used tales of alien takeovers of people's bodies as an allegory for the paranoia about Communist mind control of the West.